BurraAbhishek/Python-Hand-Cricket/README.md

 NOTE: To play only the traditional hand cricket game, play a limited overs game, and set a large number of overs (For example, 1000 overs) and 1 wicket as the game settings when prompted.

 ### Modules:
 The source code is located in the [src](https://github.com/BurraAbhishek/Python-Hand-Cricket/tree/main/src) directory.
+The main source code with all the functions uses a class-based approach.
+The classes can be viewed [here](https://github.com/BurraAbhishek/Python-Hand-Cricket/tree/main/src/clas)

 The source code comprises of the following modules:
 - [Team setup](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/src/setupateam.py): Setup your team and it's members.
 Team members need not be unique, since only one person may actually be an entire team, i.e., the person wants to play as an individual.
 In that case, the person's name can be the name of each team member.
 - [Match registration](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/src/registerformatch.py): Register a match between your team and another team.
 To play against the computer, simply skip the play human option.
-- [Limited-overs game](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/src/handcricketgame.py): The limited-overs cricket module.
+- [The game](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/src/handcricketgame.py): This module can handle both limited-overs and test cricket.
-- [Test cricket](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/src/handcricketgametestcricket.py): The test cricket module.
-#### Submodules:
-- [src/innings/scoring.py](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/src/innings/scoring.py): The innings in which teams try to score big.
-In limited-overs cricket, this is always the first innings.
-In test cricket, this is the non-chasing innings.
-- [src/innings/chasing.py](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/src/innings/chasing.py): The innings in which teams chase the opposition's total.
 - [src/modules/batterchoice.py](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/src/modules/batterchoice.py): From a given list of players, select the player who will bat now.
 - [src/modules/batting.py](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/src/modules/batting.py): Module which contains the code for batting.
 - [src/modules/bowlerchoice.py](https://github.com/BurraAbhishek/Python-Hand-Cricket/blob/main/src/modules/bowlerchoice.py): From a given list of players, select the bowler.